Third Silesian War: Methods and technologies

 European warfare in the early modern period was characterised by the widespread adoption of firearms in combination with more traditional bladed weapons.
-18th-century European armies were built around units of massed infantry armed with smoothbore flintlock muskets and bayonets.
+Eighteenth-century European armies were built around units of massed infantry armed with smoothbore flintlock muskets and bayonets.
 Cavalrymen were equipped with sabres and pistols or carbines; light cavalry were used principally for reconnaissance, screening and tactical communications, while heavy cavalry were used as tactical reserves and deployed for shock attacks.
 Smoothbore artillery provided fire support and played the leading role in siege warfare.
 Strategic warfare in this period centred around control of key fortifications positioned so as to command the surrounding regions and roads, with lengthy sieges a common feature of armed conflict.
 Decisive field battles were relatively rare, though they played a larger part in Frederick's theory of warfare than was typical among his contemporary rivals.

 The Silesian Wars, like most European wars of the 18th century, were fought as so-called cabinet wars in which disciplined regular armies were equipped and supplied by the state to conduct warfare on behalf of the sovereign's interests.
 Occupied enemy territories were regularly taxed and extorted for funds, but large-scale atrocities against civilian populations were rare compared with conflicts in the previous century.
 Military logistics was the decisive factor in many wars, as armies had grown too large to support themselves on prolonged campaigns by foraging and plunder alone.
 Military supplies were stored in centralised magazines and distributed by baggage trains that were highly vulnerable to enemy raids.
 Armies were generally unable to sustain combat operations during winter and normally established winter quarters in the cold season, resuming their campaigns with the return of spring.